 YES...The H Foundation was created as all great ideas are over a cocktail called the Goombay Smash.
 It started out as a few friends with entrepreneurial spirit that decided we could make a difference in the

 fight against cancer.
 So, every Summer we host our largest fundraising event called the Goombay Bash under the disguise of a casual Caribbean-style party.

-In just twelve years The H Foundation has raised over $4.5 Million donating nearly every dollar raised to the Robert H. Lurie
+In 13 years, The H Foundation has raised $5 Million donating nearly every dollar raised to the Robert H. Lurie

 Comprehensive Cancer Center of Northwestern University.
 These funds are used as seed money for basic science cancer research projects which then compete for additional government or private funding.
 As a result, our donations have literally turned into over $35 Million of research dollars towards finding a cure.